Infineon/mtb-example-wlan-offloads/README.md

 Do the following to configure TCP keepalive in the *design.modus* file using the device configurator tool:

 **Note:** These steps are already handled in this application except for the IP address of the server (your PC).
-They are provided only for informational purpose.
+They are provided only for informational purposes.

 1. Open Device Configurator from the **Quick Panel** when using Eclipse IDE for ModusToolbox&trade;, or through the `make config` command from the root directory of the code example repository.